-Health and the Energy contractor (MSA) split six Columbia River riverbank seep samples.
+Health and the Energy contractor (MSA) split seven Columbia River riverbank seep samples.
 Groundwater enters the Columbia River through riverbank seeps.
-Split samples are collected from the historically predominant areas for discharge of riverbank seep water to the Columbia River, which include the 100 Area (five split samples), the Old Hanford Town Site (no split samples for this reporting period), and the 300 Area (one split sample).
+Split samples are collected from the historically predominant areas for discharge of riverbank seep water to the Columbia River, which include the 100 Area (five split samples), the Old Hanford Town Site (no split samples for this reporting period), and the 300 Area (two split samples).